en

 Although base metal alloys have been in use for dental alloys since the 1970s, gold (Au) was traditionally used for dental restoration because it is highly malleable and ductile making it easy to work with.
-Gold is a “noble” metal which makes it ideal for dental applications because, with the exception of silver (Ag), which tarnishes, noble metals resist tarnish and corrosion, whilst also being non-toxic and hypoallergenic.
-These qualities made gold a great fit for use in dental work — however for it to be truly useful, it must be alloyed with another metal, because it is too soft to be used in it’s pure form.
+Gold is a “noble” metal, making it ideal for dental applications because noble metals, except for silver (Ag), resist tarnish and corrosion and are also non-toxic and hypoallergenic.
+These qualities made gold a great fit for use in dental work.
+However, for gold to be truly useful, it must be alloyed with another metal, because it is too soft to be used in its pure form.

-The quickest, non-destructive way to identify a dental alloy and ensure it is the proper material grade prior to insertion is with the Bruker S1 TITAN.
-The Bruker S1 TITAN can identify the composition of a dental alloy in a quick scan that takes less than 5 seconds.
+The quickest, non-destructive way to identify a dental alloy and ensure it is the correct material grade prior to insertion is with the Bruker S1 TITAN.
+The Bruker S1 TITAN can identify the composition of a dental alloy via a quick scan that takes less than 5 seconds.

-Some of today’s dental customers specifically request (and pay for) alloys containing gold and other noble metals such as palladium, platinum, and silver but many modern dental fittings contain no noble metals at all.
-In other cases, only a trace amount of gold is added to an alloy to satisfy insurance regulations—not for its metallurgic qualities.
+Some of today’s dental customers specifically request (and pay for) alloys containing gold and other noble metals such as palladium, platinum, and silver.
+But many modern dental fittings contain no noble metals at all.
+In other cases, only a trace amount of gold is added to an alloy to satisfy insurance regulations – not for its metallurgic qualities.
 In essence, paying more money for a dental alloy that contains precious metals may not necessarily mean you are getting what you pay for.
-Since there is no way to identify the material while it is still being used in your mouth, customers must wait until the dental fitting is removed or ready to be replaced before determining the exact composition.

 Silver, which is part of amalgam fillings, has a significantly lower price per ounce than other noble metals.
 XRF analysis with the Bruker S1 TITAN allows the client to store these fittings separately so they can be refined in a cost-effective manner.

-At 1.5 kilograms, the Bruker S1 TITAN is one of the lightest tube-based handheld XRF analyzers available, it is fully portable and providesexceptionally fast and accurate analysis with numerous applications, thanks to Bruker’s silicon drift detector (SDD) technology.
-The Bruker S1 TITAN also includes Bruker’s patent-pending SharpBeam™ technology to provide users with exceptional performance.
+At 1.5 kilograms, the Bruker S1 TITAN is one of the lightest tube-based handheld XRF analyzers available, it is fully portable and provides exceptionally fast and accurate analysis in numerous applications, thanks to Bruker’s silicon drift detector (SDD) technology.
+The Bruker S1 TITAN also includes Bruker’s patent-pending SharpBeam™ technology which provides users with exceptional performance.

 Bruker Nano Analytics US